olgadet/workshop-ChIP-seq/labs/lab-diffBinding-remote.md

 - [Concluding remarks and next steps](#Next)
 - [Appendix: figures](#Next)

+## Introduction <a name="Introduction"></a>
+Welcome back to the second part of the tutorial.
+In the first part we have learnt how to access the quality of ChIP-seq data and we how to derive a consensus peakset for downstream analyses.

+In this part we will learn how to place our peaks in a biological context, by identifying differentially bound sites between two sample groups and annotating these sites to find out predominant biological themes separating the groups.

 ## Data & Methods <a name="DataMethods">
 We will continue using the same data as in the first part of the tutorial.
 Please note that usually **three biological replicates** are the **minimum requirement** for statistical analysis such as in factor occupancy.